flexible_page:1209979

 The National Agreement for Skills and Workforce Development (NASWD) was established through the Intergovernmental Agreement on Federal Financial Relations in 2012, and it identifies the long-term objectives of the Commonwealth Government and the state and territory governments in the areas of skills and workforce development.
 The NASWD is associated with the Skills and Workforce Development National Specific Purpose Payments (SPP), where the Commonwealth Government provides funding to state and territory governments to support them in the delivery of VET services and the running of their training systems.

 Progress towards the NASWD targets is reported through the NASWD performance reporting dashboard, maintained by the Productivity Commission.
 On 15 November 2019, the Treasurer and the Minister for Employment, Skills, Small and Family Business requested the Productivity Commission to review the NASWD.
 Following an interim report released in June 2020, the Productivity Commission released its final report on the review of the NASWD on 21 January 2021.
+Updates to the Performance Reporting Dashboard is currently paused while a review by the Council on Federal Financial Relations (CFFR) is underway.

 The Skilling Australians Fund was established as an ongoing arrangement by the Commonwealth Government in 2017 to ensure the businesses that benefit from employing migrants are also skilling Australians.
 Employers that sponsor migrants under the temporary skill shortage visa and certain permanent skills visas are required to pay a levy to generate revenue for the fund.
-From 1 July 2018 to 30 June 2022, the Fund has been managed through the National Partnership on the Skilling Australians Fund.
+From 1 July 2018 to 30 June 2022, the Fund was managed through the National Partnership on the Skilling Australians Fund.

 Apprenticeships and traineeships in New South Wales (NSW) are administered under the Apprenticeship and Traineeship Act 2001, which was reviewed and amended in 2017.
 This Act provides the framework which supports and protects employers and their apprentices and trainees.
 Qualifications from nationally agreed training packages are identified by industry as being suitable to be delivered as an apprenticeship or traineeship and are established in New South Wales using a Vocational Training Order (VTO).
 The VTO specifies the qualification, length of apprenticeship or traineeship and probationary period.
 Apprenticeships and traineeships are published on the Training Services NSW website in the Commissioner's Information Bulletins (CIB).